ckormanyos/real-time-cpp/readme.md

 The ATMEL(R) AVR(R) configuration runs on an Arduino(R) compatible board.
 The program toggles the yellow LED on portb.5.

+The Espressif (XTENSA) NodeMCU ESP32 implementation uses a subset of the Espressif SDK to run the reference application with a single OS task on 1 core.

 The NXP(R) OM13093 LPC11C24 board ARM(R) Cortex(TM)-M0 configuration
 called "target lpc1124" toggles the LED on port0.8.